MEMORIAL CITY MALL

 While Target did open into the mall corridor, the mall entrance and the exterior entrance lead to a hallway with a chest-high wall separating it from the rest of the store, the "real" entrance of Target is found here, in order to curb shoplifting and redundant connections.
 You can see a PDF of the mall as it appeared c.
 2003 here

 .
-It does not have the new theater, the old theater entrance, and no entrance near Sears.
-The Borders never opened, it became an Old Navy instead.
-There were also a couple of other prospective tenants on there that never happened.
+There are differences—it does not have the new theater, the old theater entrance, no entrance near Sears, and some prospective tenants that never opened.
+Notably, the proposed Borders ended up opening as an Old Navy.
+There are also a couple of other prospective tenants on there that never happened.

 The eastern wing heading out to Foley's was gutted for two mini north/south hallways.
 On the north end of this was a new Foley's, with a 300,000 square foot store in November 2001 (abandoning their old store), and to the south, Lord & Taylor opened an all-new store in March 2002, returning to the mall by featuring a 140,000 square foot store.
 "Instead of blouses, dresses, and accessories being separate, they are brought together to create a particular look", a 2003 Houston Chronicle article noted.
 During this time, Palais Royal left the mall, presumably being kicked out in the eastern wing work.
 The Loews movie theater left as well.
 The above was partially demolished but it seems to still be unused.